List of Rehabs in Montana

 - There are only 27 facilities statewide that offer treatment services for pregnant women.
 Thankfully, all of them accept Medicaid.

 Overall, Montana has accessible and affordable treatment options.
-While residents may need to travel within the state to find help, there shouldn’t be much difficulty finding an option that accepts Medicaid if finances are a barrier.
+While residents may need to travel within the state to find help, finding an option that accepts Medicaid shouldn’t be much difficulty if finances are a barrier.